avaxman/libhedra/docs/tutorial.md

 This representation has a few advantages:

-1. Triangle meshes are represented the same as in libigl, ignoring D (which is then a uniform array of 3's), allowing for full compatibility.
+1. Triangle meshes are represented the same as in libigl, when one can ignore `D` (which would then be an array of constant 3), allowing for full compatibility.

-2. Uniform meshes are represented compactly.
+2. Uniform (all faces are with the same valence) meshes are represented compactly.

 3. Avoiding dynamic allocations inside array is memory friendly.

 4. Simple and intuitive indexing.

 The disadvantage is when a mesh contains relatively a few high-degree faces accompanied by many low-degree ones.
 Then, `max(D)` is high, and a major part of the memory occupied by `F` is not used.
-But this type of meshes are rare in practice.
+However, this type of meshes are rare in practice.

 ### Mesh Combinatorics